 By identifying all these influential people in this painting, we open a new time-window into the fascinating days of the mid-19th century, when the foundation for the industrial society of the 20th century was laid and impressionist music and art commenced.

 Recognizing faces for mobile phone or computer login purposes or indentiying people in a crowd is a standard software feature today.
 Unfortunately, a match can only be found if ample data is available.
 With photography invented only a dozen years before Biard started this painting, there were no easy sources to support the identification of these eighty persons.
-My research required a combination of comparisons with other paintings, pen-drawings, caricatures, newspaper lithographs, rejuvenation of persons in photographs taken many years later, and a major amount of logical analysis, detective work and lots of legwork to browse through many thousands of candidates.
+My research required a combination of comparisons with other paintings, pen-drawings, caricatures, newspaper lithographs, rejuvenation of persons in photographs taken many years later, and a major amount of logical analysis, forensic work and lots of legwork to browse through many thousands of candidates.
 About 500,000 web searches (all documented for reference purposes) were needed to complete this quest.

-In the coming year I will be updating the Biard painting page on this website with names and basic background data on each of these key influencers from the 1850's.
-This website can be used on-line and is designed for use (via touch-screen monitor) by museum visitors.
+In the coming year I plan to complete this website with names and basic background data on each of these key influencers from the 1850's.
+This website can be used on-line and is designed for use (via touch-screen monitors) by museum visitors.
 Due to Covid-19 issues this latter aspect has met some delays.

-I am also planning to expand on a graphic representation of the social connections between these eighty people.
+I drafted a graphic representation of the social connections between these eighty people.
 Possible solutions are data-driven-documents with scalable vector graphics such as d3.js, and Gephi.
 With some help of Stanford University a first experimental demo of the social connections between the first 42 persons in the painting is given HERE.
 Work is in progress...

 Last but not least: together with the conservator of the Muséum of Compiègne, Mme Laure Chabanne, I plan to compile the basic details of the research and the findings into a publication for a French museum journal.

-Target completion of this website is 'late 2020'.
+Target completion of this website is 'end of 2022'.
 Don't hesitate to contact me if you have any suggestions or comments.